FelixAburto/Detection-Engineering/README.md

 <h3>Enabling Logging for Azure Key Vault:</h3>

-Next, we need to enable logging for our secret vault.
-To do this go to your secret vault and find the "Monitoring" option then click on "Diagnostic Settings".
-Next click on the "Add diagnostic settings" option and this should take you to the "Diagnostic Settings" configuration page.
-Enter in a name in the "Diagnostic settings name" field then make sure that "allLogs" and "audit" boxes are checkmarked.
-Afterwards, check the "Stream to an event hub" option and set the "Event Hub Namespace" field to your namespace then set the "Event hub name" option to the event hub we created for our key vault logs.
+Next, we need to enable logging for our key vault.
+To do this, go to your key vault and find the "Monitoring" option, then click on "Diagnostic Settings."
+Click on the "Add diagnostic settings" option, which will take you to the "Diagnostic Settings" configuration page.
+Enter a name in the "Diagnostic settings name" field, and ensure that the "allLogs" and "audit" boxes are checked.
+Then, select the "Stream to an event hub" option, setting the "Event Hub Namespace" field to your namespace and the "Event Hub name" option to the event hub we created for key vault logs.
 Finally, click the "Save" icon and verify that your configuration was saved.

 <p align="center">
 <img src="https://imgur.com/6Y4dfMh.gif" height="100%" width="100%" alt="Detection Engineering Logo Team Ghost"/>